Less Waste, More Taste: A Master Chef Reimagines Thanksgiving Leftovers

 Or do what Bottura did to get an even finer texture: roll over the crumbs with a glass bottle, a trick he learned from his grandmother.

-"If my grandmother could see my doing this now in Washington, she would laugh," he says as he works.
+"If my grandmother could see me doing this now in Washington, she would laugh," he says as he works.

 The breadcrumbs go into a bowl with eggs, some grated Parmesan and nutmeg.